Preparing for doctor visits

 If after a visit you have a question, please call the office.
 I am not saying be a pushy pain, but sometimes we need to find out more to set our mind and body at ease.
 Plenty of doctors appreciate patients who are diligent about their health because they know it is conducive to better treatment outcomes.

 I have been to so many doctors that I feel like a broken record telling my story over and over.
-Plus, my symptoms have changed over the years.
+Plus, my symptoms have changed over the past 20+ years.
 To make visits easier, I created a personal medical folder to bring to the doctor so I can share as much pertinent information about myself as possible so they have a clear picture into my life.

 My medical folder includes pictures of me showing how my dystonia has changed over the years, all medical treatments I currently receive or have received, medications I am taking and have taken in the past (prescription and over the counter), nutritional supplements I take, allergies, and results from various tests (blood work, MRI, CT, x-rays).
 I also include a checklist of my symptoms and any changes I have had, as well as all other relevant information a doctor might need to better treat me.